Stereo dual-source power amplifier

-Dual Source Power Amplifier: The Russound P125 is a two-channel, dual source power amplifier with auto-source switching.
-It features Primary and Secondary audio line inputs with a loop out to another zone, receiver, or device from the secondary source.
-A speaker-level input can be connected and assigned as either the primary or secondary source.
-This amplifier can be used for power upgrades in zones for large speaker selector or volume control systems.
+Dual Source Power Amplifier: The Russound P75 is a 2-channel dual source power amplifier with auto-source switching.
+It features two audio line inputs with a loop out to another zone, receiver, or device from Line 2 source.
+This amplifier can be used for power upgrades in specific zones, for speaker selector, or volume control systems.

-Stereo or Bridged Amplification: The P125 is rated at 125 watts per channel into 4-ohms, and 80 watts into 8-ohms.
-With the Stereo/Bridge Mono switch in the Bridge Mono position, both amplifier channels are combined for a higher powered mono output.
-In Bridge mode the P125 is rated at 250 watts of power into a single 8-ohm load.
+Class A/B Design (Bridgeable): The Russound P75 is a Class A/B amplifier rated at 75 watts per channel into 4-ohms, and 60 watts into 8-ohms.
+With the Stereo/Bridge Mono switch in Bridge Mono position, both amplifier channels are combined for a higher powered mono output.
+In Bridge mode the X75 is rated at 160 watts of power into a single 8-ohm load.

-Front-Panel & Rear-Panel Controls: On the front-panel of the P125 are Power, Speaker A/B, Volume, and Tone controls.
-On the rear-panel are Stereo/Bridge, and Auto/Trigger/Normal controls.
+Front-Panel & Rear-Panel Controls: On the front-panel of the P75 are Power, Speaker A/B, Volume, and Balance controls.
+On the rear-panel are Stereo/Bridge, and Auto On/Manual controls.

-- Power On/Off +Auto On: The P125 amplifier can be turned on manually or automatically by setting a switch on the back panel.
+- Power On/Off +Auto On: The P75 amplifier can be turned on manually or automatically by setting a switch on the back panel.
 For manual power on or off , press the Power button on the front-panel.
 For automatic power on, set the switch to Auto On, and place the front-panel power button in the "On" position.
 When music is sensed on either input RCA connector, the amplifier's signal sensing sends a command for it to power on.
-Once the signal ends, the amplifier turns off in approximately 4 minutes.
-To turn the amplifier on remotely, set the switch to Trigger and connect a 3.5mm minijack cable from the device to the 12V Trigger In on the amplifier.
+Once the signal ends, the amplifier turns off.

-- Volume, Level, & Tone Controls: You can adjust the speaker output volume, as well as adjust speaker output balance between right and left channels.
-You can also adjust the the level of the right and left channels independently.
+- Volume & Balance Controls: You can adjust the speaker output volume, as well as adjust speaker output balance between right and left channels

 - Speaker A/B Switch: You can select speaker pair A (main) or speaker pair B (auxiliary) for audio output.
 You can use speakers A and B together, as long as the speakers are at a minimum 8-ohm impedance.